micampe/BTHome-MicroPython/README.md

 Once you've got the modules installed, have a look at the code sample in [main.py](main.py) here in this repository.

 Building your own sensor beacon boils down to this...
-1. Import the bthome module
+1. Import the bthome module.
-2. Create a new instance of the BTHome class, passing in the device name you want
+2. Create a new instance of the BTHome class, passing in the device name you want.
-3. Write the sensor readings to the BTHome properties you're using
+3. Read the sensors and write their values to the BTHome properties you want to communicate.
-4. Call the `pack_advertisement()` method with parameters to indicate what data to broadcast
+4. Call the `pack_advertisement()` method with parameters to indicate what data to broadcast.
-5. Send that advertising data to `aioble.advertise()`
+5. Send that advertising data to `aioble.advertise()`.

 As MicroPython statements, those steps would be something like this: